Big Toe Pain: Sesamoid Pathology

 - Symptomatic Bipartide Sesamoids

-- Irregular Shaped or Enlarged Sesamoids
+- Irregularly Shaped or Enlarged Sesamoids

 - Osteochondritis